How financial stability affects our children’s emotional & social development

 I want to talk about the secondary impacts of separation and divorce.
 These instances mean that children may also need to navigate a new household with custody transitions, maybe a new school which means loss of friends.
 They may feel that they are viewed by their friends as being “different”.
 It may also break their sense of trust with their parents, or increase anxiety about losing the other parent.
 Unbalance is their new normal, and it’s hard for children to thrive in that type of environment.

-Other aspects of their life may change as a result, such as change of routines, they’re now in child care, no more soccer practice because of drop off transitions.
+Other aspects of their life may change as a result, such as change of routines, they’re now in child care, no more soccer practice because of drop-off transitions.
 Or no more Sunday breakfast with Dad, because Mom has the kids on the weekends, etc.

 Now don’t get me wrong, sometimes divorce is for the best for both the parents and the children for any number of reasons (I.e. physical and mental health).
 I support people choosing for themselves and their individual situations.
-Yet being aware of its impact on your children should be utmost in your new life.

 Strong family but a broken lifestyle

 At other times there are families where there are two loving parents in the picture and money isn’t a cause of disagreement.
-If as a family you are struggling, your children may experience the fear of losing their home, their possessions, and being different from their friends.
+If as a family your financial well being is in question, your children may experience the fear of losing their home, their possessions, and being different from their friends.
 They may just be scared of everything, which can be hugely detrimental to their development.

 There are a few keys things that you can do to help your family reach and feel financial stability.
 And no, earning more money isn’t the answer

 1. Have a good communication style with your spouse